taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Party girl from a small beach town who creates her own light- and sound-interactive costumes and outfits using homegrown bio-compatible silicon circuits.
 Child of PROTO-VIRS.

 ### Clavel
 Loves carpentry and woodwork.
 Always carries small knives for whittling.
-The knives are handmade gifts from his uncle Petros, who is a space welder at Space University.
-Petros visits Clavel often at the ISS Corps.
+The knives are handmade gifts from his uncle Tross, who is a space welder at Space University.
+Tross visits Clavel often at the ISS Corps.

 ## INFRADESTRUCTORS
 Preoccupied with understanding the basic facilities, services, and installations needed for the healthy functioning of a society or organization, and with "un-black-boxing" these facilities, services, and installations (meaning that they want to know how things like plumbing, electricity, sewage systems, etc work, and then they want to modify these systems and document these systems well enough that other people can play/hack with them).
 They liase with the station management team and maintain the utilities shared by the home crews.